Mazda2

 The second-generation Mazda2 earned the 2008 World Car of the Year title, while the third-generation model was awarded the 2014–2015 Japanese Car of the Year.

 The third-generation model was sold in North America as the Scion iA and Toyota Yaris, Yaris iA and Yaris R.

-A separate, petrol-hybrid version based on the Toyota Yaris Hybrid has been sold in Europe under the same Mazda2 nameplate since 2022 alongside the petrol-powered third-generation Mazda2.
+A separate, gasoline-hybrid version based on the Toyota Yaris Hybrid has been sold in Europe under the same Mazda2 nameplate since 2022 alongside the gasoline-powered third-generation Mazda2.

-Predecessor

-When it came to redesigning the Revue, Mazda came up with a tall hatchback, minivan-esque package.
-Introduced in a time full of negative press coverage, the Demio became a surprise hit for Mazda in Japan, and also foreshadowed the current crop of B-segment minivans such as the Opel Meriva, Fiat Idea and the Renault Modus.
-Sold as the 121 in most export markets, the DW's replacement was called the Mazda2 in most of the world.
-The Demio nameplate, however, continued to be used in Japan until 2019.

-The original Demio was introduced in July 1996 and replaced in 2002.